lmcrean/Crocodile-Kingdom/README.md

 |Library| How it was used|
 |---|---|
 [Canva](https://www.canva.com/) | All graphics i.e. non-photographic imagery was designed and adapted from Canva's open source library|
-[Pexels](https://www.pexels.com/) | Used for Testimonials user images and the hero images [Unsplash](https://unsplash.com/) | John Anderson's picture in the testimonial [Font Awesome](https://fontawesome.com/) | The icons in the footer and navbar were taken from [CDN Fonts](https://www.cdnfonts.com/) | Peace Sans and Glacial Indifference fonts sourced
+[Pexels](https://www.pexels.com/) | Used for Testimonials player images and the hero images [Unsplash](https://unsplash.com/) | John Anderson's picture in the testimonial [Font Awesome](https://fontawesome.com/) | The icons in the footer and navbar were taken from [CDN Fonts](https://www.cdnfonts.com/) | Peace Sans and Glacial Indifference fonts sourced